ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

     </div>
     <div class="col-sm">
       This image is a further example of the lack of understanding that settlers had for Indigenous customs and traditions, and how they took advantage of natural resources in harmful and toxic ways.
 The handwritten captions on the photograph – “The cougar hunt” and “The cougar dead just where she fell” – indicate an enjoyment and pride in hunting for sport, rather than hunting for food and sustenance and practicing a more respectful and holistic relationship with the land.
-Daniel Heath Justice engages in a conversation about the relationship that many Indigenous peoples had with the other-than-human world, explaining it in the context of kinship:<br>
+Daniel Heath Justice engages in a conversation about the relationship that many Indigenous peoples have with the other-than-human world, explaining it in the context of kinship:<br>
     </div>
   </div>
 </div>